 - All citations should be in proper Chicago Manual of Style format.

-- Submit your paper via dropitto.me by 11:30am on Monday, December 21 (the time determined by the Registrar for our final exam period).
+- Submit your paper via Dropbox by 11:00 a.m. on Thursday, December 21 (the time determined by the Registrar for our final exam period).
 Late papers will only be accepted with documented evidence of an emergency.
-Name your file “Lastname_Final.docx.”
+Name your file “Lastname.docx.”

 - Do not consult sources from outside the course without prior approval.

 - As with other assignments, you must complete this work on your own so that it reflects your thinking and effort.
 You may ask someone to proofread your paper.